taikoxyz/taiko-mono/CONTRIBUTING.md

 /// @notice See the struct in {TaikoData.Config}
 ```

+#### What to document

+All public interfaces (those that would be in the ABI) should be documented.
+This includes public state variables, functions, events, errors, etc. If it's in the ABI, it needs NatSpec.

+#### Ordering

+> Taken from the official Solidity Style Guide

+Contract elements should be laid out in the following order:

+1. Pragma statements
+2. Import statements
+3. Events
+4. Errors
+5. Interfaces
+6. Libraries
+7. Contracts

+Inside each contract, library or interface, use the following order:

+1. Type declarations
+2. State variables
+3. Events
+4. Errors
+5. Modifiers
+6. Functions

+Functions should be grouped according to their visibility and ordered:

+1. constructor
+2. receive function (if exists)
+3. fallback function (if exists)
+4. external
+5. public
+6. internal
+7. private

+It is preferred for state variables to follow the same ordering according to visibility as functions, shown above, but it is not required as this could affect the storage layout.

+Lexicographical order is preferred but also optional.

 #### Documenting interfaces

 To document the implementing contract of an interface, you cannot use `@inheritdoc`, it is not supported for contracts at the top-level.
 Thus, you should mention a statement like so: